Worldwide Guide to Women in Leadership

 2007 Acting President Dalia Itzik, Israel

 Former Deputy Mayor of Jerusalem in charge of Education, Labour Member of the Knesset 1992-2005, Minister of Environment 1999-2001, Minister of Trade and Industry 2001-02, Group Chairperson of Labour 2003-05 and Minister of Communication in 2005.
 She joined Kadima, a new party formed by Ariel Sharon in 2006 and Speaker of the Knesset 2006-09.
 She became Acting Head of State when President Moshe Katsaw on his own request was temporary suspended after the Attorney General announced that he would charge the president with offences including rape, obstruction of justice and fraud, on 1.
-July he resigned and she continued in her role until his successor, Shimon Peres, took office. (b.
+July he resigned and she continued in her role until his successor took office.
+Chairperson of the Kadima Group in the Knesset 2009-13. (b.
 1952-).

 Deputy Minister 1967-72 and Cabinet Minister 1972-83 and Congress Leader and Leader of the Opposition 1979-80 in Maharastra, Deputy Chairperson of the Union Upper House, the Rajya Sabha 1986-88, Governor of Rajasthan 2004-07. (b.
 1934-).